Detroit, US πΊπΈ Medium Airport

 UNIC | UNICOM | 122.95 MHz |

-Taxis are typically available outside the arrival terminals.
+Taxis are typically available outside arrival terminals at most airports.

-Multiple rental car companies may have counters at this airport.
+Major rental car companies typically have counters at airports with commercial service.

 Coleman A. Young International Airport is six miles northeast of downtown Detroit, in Wayne County, Michigan.
 It is owned by the City of Detroit.
-The Federal Aviation Administration National Plan of Integrated Airport Systems for 2017–2021 categorized it as a regional general aviation facility.
+The Federal Aviation Administration National Plan of Integrated Airport Systems for 2017β2021 categorized it as a regional general aviation facility.
 In 2003, it was given its current name in honor of the late former mayor of Detroit.

 From July 1988 through September 1993, Southwest Airlines served the airport with 10 to 13 daily flights.
 Chautauqua Airlines served the airport but ceased service less than a year later.
 Spirit Airlines planned to fly McDonnell-Douglas DC-9s to DET in 1995, but never began service.
 Pro Air, a scheduled passenger airline, was based at the airport and grounded by the FAA due to poor maintenance performance after less than a year.
 The airport now has no scheduled passenger airline service.